Appealing a JSA decision at a tribunal

 Filling in the appeal form

-It's best to ask for an appeal by filling in the NOA1(SS) appeals form on the nidirect website.
+It’s best to ask for an appeal by filling in the SSCS1 appeal form on the HMCTS website.
 The form guides you through what to include.

 If you can’t fill in the form you can write to ask for an appeal.
 Write ‘Appeal’ at the top of your letter and include: